rgard90/Turo-ROI-Calculator/README.md

 # turo-carculator-scraper
 Web scraper to pull estimated income from renting your car out on Turo.
 Was interested in seeing which cars have the greatest ROI on the Turo platform.

+Warning: This is purely for educational purposes.
+Scraping Turo is against their TOS so please do not run this program.
+This is merely a proof-of-concept